 All agencies across Fife in the public, private and not-for-profit sectors remain responsible for the training and continuous development of their own staff with regular refresh or update learning opportunities.
 Inter-agency training does not replace that requirement, but complements it, and is evaluated to assess its effectiveness and provide evidence of its impact on practice in relation to adult protection.
 The information obtained is used to inform the planning, content and delivery of future learning and development.

 Case Review (CR) Working Group

-The CR Working Group considers cases referred from partner agencies when circumstances suggest the case might meet the criteria for a Learning Review.
+The CR Working Group considers cases referred from partner agencies when circumstances suggest the case might meet the criteria for a Significant Case Review (SCR).
+This is where either;